 Open floor plans are easy to maneuver and navigate, especially if you’re in a wheelchair.

-Combining living, kitchen, and dining areas will make it easier to access all your important items and comfort areas.
+Combining living, kitchen, and dining areas will make accessing all your important items and comfort areas easier.

-Moreover, open floor plans will help you to have an open line of sight rather than relying on your hearing for most of the time.
+Moreover, open floor plans will help you have an open line of sight rather than relying on your hearing most of the time.

 Additionally, you also want to ensure that the floor is slip-resistant.

-It’s therefore important to ensure that you’ve included slip-resistant floor surfaces in the kitchen, bathroom, and in the dining area.
+Therefore, it’s important to ensure that you’ve included slip-resistant floor surfaces in the kitchen, bathroom, and dining area.